Interested in attending one of our events?

 My favorite read – Vanity Fair (Graydon Carter’s Editor’s Letter), WSJ Weekend, NYTimes Sunday, and William Safire’s former NYT column “On Language”

 Most memorable childhood product – Velveeta cheese.
-If I invented a product, it would it be: A tilt-o-meter microchip embedded in your brain that could instantly asses the honesty, productivity, longevity and love that would be experienced of every person you meet and blurt into your mind: “invest,” “don’t invest.”
+If I invented a product, it would be it: A tilt-o-meter microchip embedded in your brain that could instantly asses the honesty, productivity, longevity and love that would be experienced of every person you meet and blurt into your mind: “invest,” “don’t invest.”

 Most cherished news story of all time – The OJ Simpson car chase.
 I’ll never forget the white Bronco driving down the 405.